 The never-ending scrolling of social media suggests that we have a very short attention span.
 For example, an average person has an attention span of 2 seconds while scrolling through social media platforms.

 Using interactive images and videos will help you grab the attention of your customers.
-You can start by creating posts, videos, and gifs.
-Memes are an entertaining form of content through which you can reach your customers.
+You can start by creating videos, posts, and gifs.
+Memes are an entertaining form of article marketing through which you can reach your customers.

 Use influencer marketing